WLYH (TV): History

 The channel 49 allocation in the Susquehanna Valley region was previously occupied by WNOW-TV, which was based in York and was originally affiliated with the DuMont Television Network (and later the NTA Film Network).
 It could not compete with WGAL-TV (channel 8) and eventually went off the air on June 1, 1958.

-WLYH first signed on the air on April 28, 1979 as WGCB-TV.
+WLYH first signed on the air on April 28, 1979, as WGCB-TV.
 It was the first completely new station to sign on in South Central Pennsylvania in 26 years.
-It was founded by John Harden Norris, an engineer for Sinclair Oil and Refining Company, who left his position and joined his father to establish Red Lion Broadcasting in 1950, which also owned WGCB radio (1440 AM, now WGLD, and 96.1 FM, now WSOX; both now owned by Cumulus Media).
+It was founded by John Harden Norris, an engineer for Sinclair Oil and Refining Company, who left his position and joined his father to establish Red Lion Broadcasting in 1950, which also owned WGCB radio (1440 AM, now WLCH, and 96.1 FM, now WSOX; both now owned by Cumulus Media).
 The Norrises signed on WGCB (AM) (standing for "the World for God, Christ and the Bible") in 1950, followed by WGCB-FM in 1958.
 In 1962, Norris launched short-wave radio station WINB (originally standing for "World In Need of the Bible", now for "World International Broadcasters"), now the oldest commercial shortwave station in the United States (although the original transmitter failed in 1995, and it took until 1997 to resume full-power broadcasts).
 At the time, Norris was the only individual in the U.S. to operate AM, FM, short-wave radio and television stations in one location, and under one ownership.

 On November 27, 1964, the WGCB radio stations carried a 15-minute religious broadcast maligning journalist Fred J. Cook that would spawn a monumental case that ended with Supreme Court's approval of the Fairness Doctrine.
 The Court ruled that the Federal Communications Commission (FCC) could enforce the Fairness Doctrine, which prohibits broadcasters from using their monopoly on a broadcast frequency to monopolize discussion on controversial issues.
-Norris died on September 28, 2008 at the age of 82.
-The FCC granted a change in control for WGCB-TV on November 5, 2008 to the estate of John H. Norris.
+Norris died on September 28, 2008, at the age of 82.
+The FCC granted a change in control for WGCB-TV on November 5, 2008, to the estate of John H. Norris.
 DirecTV ceased carriage of WGCB on January 1, 2009.